 If you have a drummer in your life, bless you.
 I'm right there with you and understand the excitement and, of course, the hesitation of bringing a drum set into your home.

 Like I mentioned, I live with two drummers under my roof.

 So, I went to the drumming guru and asked what are the necessities to get a beginning student set up.
 First off, skip the cheap sets - mostly made by First Act.

 Yes, that cheap price tag is tempting, but it's like trying to bake with an Easy Bake Oven.
 You're budding student will quickly get frustrated with the limitations of a budget kit.
 Here's what Trent recommends:

 This is a great kit for the drummer who is in it for the long haul.
-It's not too expensive for a quality set that will last for years.
+It's not too expensive and is a great choice for a quality set that will last for years.
 This is what we purchased for our son for his first drum set and he loves it!

 A real kit too much for you?
 There's always the option for an electric kit.
 Now it will not be the same as a real kit, but this may be a good starting point to make sure your budding drummer is interested.

 Another idea is the gift of gig bags.
 The drummer needs to lug their instrument safely, and these are a great option.

 What if you already are set up with a kit?
 Here are some great gift ideas that are at a much better price point!